maritz/nohm/README.md

     npm run dev

 When submitting PRs, please make sure that you run the linter and that everything still builds fine.
-The CI will catch these problems, but it's better to check locally first.
 The easiest way to do that is to run the `prepublishOnly` script:

     npm run prepublishOnly

-## Running tests separately
+## Running tests

 Build the javascript files: